InfoXMax/GithubPagesFinder/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details *(Optional: If you wish to add a license file)*
+This project is licensed under the MIT License